Discrete Stand-alone Chip Development

 Together with our research partner CEA-Leti, we developed a BEOL selector that’s integrated with the ReRAM cell between two metal layers.
 We’ve demonstrated the integration of our ReRAM cell with Leti’s selector, which will enable Weebit ReRAM to scale to the advanced processes and high memory densities needed for discrete ReRAM chips.

-A BEOL selector is ideal for discrete ReRAM as it enables the smallest ReRAM Bitcell, as small as 4F2, as well as excellent endurance, low energy consumption, and high switching speed.
+A BEOL selector is ideal for discrete ReRAM (RRAM) as it enables the smallest ReRAM Bitcell, as small as 4F2, as well as excellent endurance, low energy consumption, and high switching speed.
 The combination of Weebit ReRAM and Leti’s BEOL selector reduces the memory bit size by ~10X.